VAT: imports, acquisitions and purchases from abroad

 Record-keeping for acquisition tax

 You must enter the VAT details on your VAT Return.
-The time of supply for VAT purposes is the time of acquisition - normally, the earlier of:
+The time of acquisition - is normally, the earlier of:

 - the 15th day of the month following the one in which the goods come into the UK